aphanotus/openEd/BI164.Evolution.and.Diversity/README.md

 | 600-700     | D (<630 D-, 630-670 D, >670 D+)                     |
 | < 600       | F                                                   |

-### Class attendance

-Attendance at all class meetings is expected.
-Your active engagement is important to your development of skills and an understanding of biology.
-Class time will be used for frequent small group activities that will contribute to your participation grade.
-Your involvement with these in-class assignments will be assessed weekly, and cannot be made-up if you are absent.
-If you are aware in advance that you must miss class for exceptional circumstances, please discuss this with me in advance.
-Isolated, occasional absences are tolerable; chronic absence is not.
-Unexcused absences will negatively affect participation scores.
-Be aware that classes cannot be missed for an athletic practice.
-However, if your request is made in advance, I typically allow absences for athletic competition.
-Attending a different section of BI164 is not an acceptable way to make up for a missed class.
-(The other sections may be discussing a completely different topic on any day.)
-Poor attendance will also result in an academic warning.

-### Web content & E-mail

-Moodle ( http://moodle.colby.edu/ ) will be the primary electronic method of communication for this course.
-Announcements and material related to the course will be posted there frequently, so please check the site on a regular basis.
-On the site you will also find the course [syllabus](https://github.com/aphanotus/openEd/blob/main/BI164.Evolution.and.Diversity/README.md) and the schedule of topics, assignments, and PDF files from lecture slides.

 ### Exams
 There will be three midterm exams during the semester, and one comprehensive (cumulative) final exam covering the whole semester.
 Midterm exams will be closed-book, closed-note, individual-effort exams given in our regular class time on the dates below.